micklarsen/4sem_fullstack_js_ts/Period 1/README.md

 <br>

-## Explain and demonstrate, how to implement event-based code, how to emit events and how to listen for such events
+## Event-based code: How to emit and listen for events

 Events can be emitted but requires something to listen for them.
-A "Make-believe" DDOS detector was written [during week 2](https://github.com/micklarsen/4sem_fullstack_js_ts/tree/main/Period%201/Week_2) an can be found below:
+A "Make-believe" DDOS detector was written [during week 2](https://github.com/micklarsen/4sem_fullstack_js_ts/tree/main/Period%201/Week_2) and can be found below:

 _Core functionality_